nagimov/helium-inventory-management/README.md

         * ramp values for cooldown from "cold" and "warm" states are specified separately
     + during operation of the liquefier, helium is taken from high-pressure storage and delivered as liquid to dewar
     + when liquefier is off, liquid helium boils off from the main dewar at a specified rate
-    + liquid can be delivered from main dewar to a single user only (portable dewar or ucn cryostat)
+    + liquid helium can be delivered from main dewar to both ucn cryostat and transport dewars at the same time
+        * total withdrawal rate from the main dewar is limited at a specified rate, during ucn transfers transport dewars are filled at a slower rate
-        * trickle-flow to ucn cryostat can be delivered while filling portable dewars
+        * trickle-flow to ucn cryostat is always delivered whenever ucn is on
     + liquefier always starts whenever conditions are appropriate and stops when they aren't
         * enough pressure in high-pressure storage
         * enough free room in main dewar